History of the New York City Subway: Crime

 At the 14th Street station, Goetz entered the car through the rearmost door, crossed the aisle, and took a seat on the long bench across from the door.
 After Canty asked Goetz how he was, Goetz replied affirmatively, at which point the four boys supposedly moved over to the left of Goetz, blocking Goetz off from the other passengers in the car.
 They then asked Goetz for money.
 He fired five shots, seriously wounding all four men.
 Nine days later he surrendered to police and was eventually charged with attempted murder, assault, reckless endangerment, and several firearms offenses.
 A jury found him not guilty of all charges except for one count of carrying an unlicensed firearm, for which he served eight months of a one-year sentence.

 The incident sparked a nationwide debate on race and crime in major cities, the legal limits of self-defense, and the extent to which the citizenry could rely on the police to secure their safety.
 Although Goetz, dubbed the "Subway Vigilante" by New York City's press, came to symbolize New Yorkers' frustrations with the high crime rates of the 1980s, he was both praised and vilified in the media and public opinion.
-The incident has also been cited as a contributing factor to the groundswell movement against urban crime and disorder, and the successful campaigns by the National Rifle Association of America to loosen restrictions on the concealed carrying of firearms.
+The incident has also been cited as a contributing factor to the groundswell movement against urban crime and disorder.

 In 1989, the Metropolitan Transportation Authority asked the transit police (then located within the NYCTA) to focus on minor offenses such as fare evasion.
 In the early nineties, the NYCTA adopted similar policing methods for Penn Station and Grand Central Terminal.
 In 1993, crime rates in the subway dropped, part of a larger decrease across the city.

 On April 2, 1995, the New York City Police Department and the Transit Police Department merged.